- The collar options strategy is designed to protect gains on a stock you own or if you are moderately bullish on the stock.

 You now have a collar on your XYZ shares.
 The net cost of options needed to create the collar is $15 ($245 – $230).
 The maximum gain on the position is now $185, which is equal to the call strike price ($55) less the purchase price of the underlying shares ($53), multiplied by 100, less the net cost of the collar ($15).
 The maximum loss is now $115, which is equal to the purchase price of the underlying shares ($53) less the put strike price ($52), multiplied by 100, plus the net cost of the collar ($15).

-Breakeven, or the price at which the underlying asset must settle for the costs of the trade to equal profit, is equal to $53.15.
+The breakeven price, or the price at which the underlying asset must settle for the costs of the trade to equal profit, is $53.15.
 This is calculated as the purchase price of the underlying shares ($53) plus the net cost of the collar per 100 shares ($0.15).

 Managing the collar trade

 Now suppose the share price of XYZ falls to $49 on the expiration date.
 The most obvious impact here is that the value of your stock position falls $400 ($53 to $49 price decline, multiplied by 100 shares you own).
-However, because XYZ is below $55 at expiration, the call you sold will expire worthless and you will keep the $230 premium received from the covered call.
+However, because XYZ is below $55 at expiration, the call you sold will expire worthless and you will keep the $230 premium received.
 This offsets some of the loss you have experienced on the stock.

 Also, while the covered call expires worthless, the put you bought rises in value.
 In this example the put premium price has risen from $2.45 to $3.00, so you realize a gain of $55 ($300 – $245).
 As the stock price falls, the put increases in value.

-You still have a loss of $115 ($55 put option + $230 call option – $400 loss on the stock).
+In sum, you still have a loss of $115 ($55 put option + $230 call option – $400 loss on the stock), but it's less than the $400 that you would have incurred without the collar.
 This highlights how the collar provides protection in a down market.

 Finally, let’s assume that XYZ rises to $54 on the expiration date.
 If XYZ moves between the strike price of the covered call ($55) and the strike price of the put ($52) at expiration, no action needs to be taken, as both options will expire worthless.
 In this event, you lose the $15 difference between the cost of the put and the money you took in for selling the call.